3MAH/simcoon/docs/cpp_api/continuum_mechanics/material.rst

 Material Properties
 ===================

-This module provides functions and classes for material property management, including ODF/PDF processing and crystallography.
+This module provides functions and classes for material property management and crystallography.

 .. doxygengroup:: material
    :project: simcoon